Skip to Content

 Yes, for the Smart Tiles, you can wipe them down with a mild cleaner.
 They are antimold and antibacterial as well.
 I do recommend caulking the seams and any areas where the tile panels meet the counters so water can’t seep in there.

-3. How long to these tiles last?
+2. How long do these tiles last?

 Smart Tiles says that they are guaranteed to stick for as long as you want them to.
 However, that assumes you’re installing them correctly and using them only in areas they should be used.
 (So, like, not in a shower.)
+Mine have held up perfectly for 2 years so far.

-5. Can I install Smart Tiles around a fireplace?
+3. Can I install Smart Tiles around a fireplace?

 Yes, you can install them on a fireplace surround if it doesn’t exceed a temperature of 120 degrees Fahrenheit.
 No direct contact with heat or flame, so the exterior should be fine.

-6. Can I install peel and stick subway tile backsplash over ceramic tiles?
+4. Can I install over ceramic tiles?

 It depends.
 Some of the Smart Tiles need to be installed over a super smooth surface.
-But some go on fine if your tiles are smooth.
+But some go on fine if your tiles are only somewhat smooth.
 Read the full description of the tile you are considering before buying.
 I wanted one that had a warning about needing to be on a super smooth/sleek surface, so I ditched that one.

 The ideal surfaces for these tiles are painted drywall, smooth ceramic tile, acrylic wall panels, wall linoleum, mirror, and unblemished wallpaper.